 The 4 Law Firm Processes Worth Automating

-Not everything in a law firm is a good automation candidate.
-These four are.
-They are repetitive, rule-based, time-consuming, and they happen on every single matter.
+These four processes are repetitive, rule-based, time-consuming, and they happen on every single matter.
+They are the right place to start.

 1. Client Intake Automation

 Intake is the first thing a new client experiences and the most labor-intensive process in the firm.
 The typical manual flow involves a paralegal sending a questionnaire, waiting for it to come back, manually opening a matter in the practice management system, emailing a retainer agreement, following up when it is not signed, and scheduling a kickoff call by going back and forth over email.
 That is easily 2 hours of administrative work per new client — none of it billable.
-According to the Clio Legal Trends Report, attorneys spend only 2.9 hours per day on billable work — the rest is administration.
+Most attorneys at small firms spend more time on administration than on client work.
+That imbalance is not a character flaw.
+It is a systems problem.

 The real cost: If you bring in 4 new clients per month and each intake takes 2 hours of paralegal time at $75/hr, that is $600 per month — $7,200 per year — on a process that can run automatically.